-- To assess/evaluate project achievements against UNDP Pakistan's Country Project Document (CPD) Outcome/CPD Output/Project indicators, and intended and unintended impacts on ECP, parliamentary bodies and democratic space - 2.
+- 1. To assess/evaluate project achievements against UNDP Pakistan's Country Project Document (CPD) Outcome/CPD Output/Project indicators, and intended and unintended impacts on government and community stakeholders - 2.
 To assess whether the CPD output/Project Output Results have been achieved in a cost-effective and cost-efficient manner - 3.
-To determine whether cross cutting issues such as gender, inclusion and sustainability were mainstreamed in the implementation of the project
+To determine whether cross cutting issues such as gender, inclusion and sustainability were mainstreamed in the implementation of the project. - 4.
+To identify lessons learned on effectiveness of the project design, intervention strategies and implementation.

-- 4. To identify lessons learned on effectiveness of the project design, intervention strategies and implementation - 5.
-The evaluation shall mainly focus on relevance of project activities to needs of the beneficiaries/institutions, effectiveness and efficiency of implementation approach, and sustainability and impact of the project interventions - 6.
-To suggest improvements for future and ongoing programmes and suggest replication of the best practices and experience
+- 5. The evaluation shall mainly focus on relevance of project activities to needs of the beneficiaries/institutions, effectiveness and efficiency of implementation approach, and sustainability and impact of the project interventions - 6.
+To suggest improvements for future and ongoing programmes, or identify best practices and experiences for replication in the future.

-The Lead Evaluator will steer the evaluation process from evaluation design to completion of the assignment, and directly oversee inputs by the Subject Specialist.
+The Lead Evaluator will steer the evaluation process from evaluation design to completion of the assignment.

-The Subject Specialist evaluator will support and assist the Lead Evaluator during planning and implementation of activities for this evaluation.
-The Lead Evaluator and Subject Specialist will plan and execute the evaluation process in collaboration with UNDP team and in direct coordination with the Project team.
-The Lead Evaluator will ensure that the assignment is completed within the agreed timeframe.
+The DHL Project Analyst, Rights-Based Development and Social Inclusion Experts will support and assist the Lead Evaluator planning and execution of activities for this evaluation.
+The Lead Evaluator will execute the evaluation process in collaboration with relevant UNDP programme and support team and ensure that the assignment is completed within the agreed timeframe.